Build Back Better Plan: Build Back Better Act

-A $3.5 trillion reconciliation bill that included measures related to climate change, family aid, and expansions to Medicare was rolled out, but failed to win the support of Republicans or moderate Democrats.
+A $3.5 trillion reconciliation bill that included measures related to climate change, family aid, and expansions to Medicare was rolled out, but failed to win the support of Republicans or Democratic senators Joe Manchin and Kyrsten Sinema.
 On October 28, 2021, the White House released a new $1.75 trillion framework, and the House of Representatives passed the bill on November 19, 2021, but it still struggled to win Democratic Senator Joe Manchin's support for using the reconciliation process.
 After it ultimately failed to match his envisioned cost, Manchin rejected the bill, dooming its passage.

 Inflation Reduction Act

-In July 2022, revived negotiations between Manchin and Senate Majority Leader Chuck Schumer yielded a deal on a slimmed-down and reworked version of the original bill, the Inflation Reduction Act of 2022.
+In July 2022, revived negotiations between Manchin and Senate majority leader Chuck Schumer yielded a deal on a slimmed-down and reworked version of the original bill, the Inflation Reduction Act of 2022.
 This bill would raise $737 billion in revenue while spending $437 billion.
 The remaining $300 billion would go toward deficit reduction.
 The bill's main goals include reducing current and future inflation, reforming corporate taxing, lowering prescription drug prices for consumers, extending health insurance subsidies through the Affordable Care Act, and curbing greenhouse gas emissions while boosting domestic energy production.

 The Senate passed the Inflation Reduction Act on August 7, 2022, on a 51–50 vote, with a tie-breaking vote from Vice President Kamala Harris, returning the amended bill to the House.
 On August 12, the House passed the bill on a 220–207 vote, and President Biden signed it into law on August 16.